gelipundio/algorithm-exercise-03/README.md

 # Find the number

-Build a function "exists" that find out if a number exists in a given list of numbers
+Build a function "bubble" that sorts a list of numbers

 steps: